Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 ## Support the “Token Pioneers” Tutorial Series

 Want more tutorials?
-I accept donations to fund this critical work of educating new BCH builders about how to build permissionless, unstoppable dapps with Cash Tokens on Bitcoin Cash.
+I accept donations to fund this critical work of educating new BCH builders about how to build permissionless, unstoppable dapps with CashTokens on Bitcoin Cash.

 Yes, there will be video tutorials and yes, I will be getting into more advanced topics as soon as I have covered the basics.